michaelCaleyWhaley/rolodex-utilitor/README.md

 ## Todo

-- alphabetical titles
+- sort search service date
-- sort by service date
+- handle no service date
 - add a contact
 - update a contact
 - delete a contact